Cluster 1: Key Ideas and DetailsArchived

 Type: Lesson Plan

-In this lesson, students will learn about energy causing motion and change through examining the cause and effect relationships and sequence of events.
+In this lesson, students will learn about energy causing motion and change through examining the the text structures of cause and effect relationships and sequence of events.

 Type: Lesson Plan